MaggiePerry/TheMagicTeaCup/PROJECT_RULES.md

-# TheMagicTeaCup - Find the Object Game Project Rules
+# Lost Little Things - Find the Object Game Project Rules

 ## 🎯 Project Overview
 A modular "find the object" game built with Phaser 3, designed for easy level creation and feature expansion.